masataka123/blog3_e/index.md

 ## **Schedule**
 - On 12th April, 2024, I submitted a new preprint. [arXiv](https://arxiv.org/abs/2404.07568) This is a joint work with Shin-ichi Matsumura and Niklas Müller.
-- On 5th—9th August 2024, we will hold a workshop: [New developments in Kobayashi–Hitchin correspondence and Higgs bundles](https://masataka123.github.io/Kobayashi_Hitchin/)
 - On 17th--20th September, 2024, we will hold a workshop: [Workshop on Algebraic Geometry over complex number field or in positive characteristic -Around positivity of tangent sheaves and anti-canonical divisors-](https://masataka123.github.io/tangent_anticanonical/)

 <!--